In this article, I’ll put Semrush and SpyFu to the test and help you decide which SEO tool is better suited for

 - Big Picture (includes 2 add-on tools – Traffic Analytics and Market Explorer)

 Traffic Analytics and Market Explorer are part of Semrush’s Competitive Intelligence (CI) add-on package which costs an additional $200/month.
 To learn more about Traffic Analytics and its key features, check out The Ultimate Guide to Semrush Traffic Analytics.

 To keep things simple, we’ll just be examining the main tools in the first four categories in the Semrush Competitive Research Toolkit.

 To get started with competitor analysis on Semrush, select “Competitive Research Toolkit” from the drop-down at the top left menu in the interface.

 Alternatively, if you’d like Semrush to identify your organic competitors for you, you can type your own domain in the search box.

 The Organic Research overview report provides a top-level view of your website’s organic keywords, organic traffic, top pages, and main organic competitors.

-Visit the “Competitors” tab to see a list all the sites that are competing with your site in search results for the same keywords.
+Visit the “Competitors” tab to see a list of all the sites that are competing with your site in search results for the same keywords.